 History of Afternoon Tea Week

 Afternoon Tea Week was established to help secure a tradition that has graced British afternoons since the 1840’s.
-In those days, dinner often wasn’t served until 8pm, and lunch wasn’t actually a thing, so what was a hungry person to do?
+In those days, dinner often wasn’t served until 8pm.
+Since a full lunch wasn’t actually a thing, what was a hungry person to do in the hours of the afternoon?
 Create a new mini-meal in the middle of the day of course!

-How to celebrate Afternoon Tea Week
+How to Celebrate Afternoon Tea Week

 Celebrating Afternoon Tea Week is simple.
 For the length of a week, simply commit to taking a pause for Afternoon Tea as a part of each day.
 Enjoy warm tea, a few sweets, and a small repast that will help lift those spirits and drive the momentum for the rest of the day.
 Or try these other ideas for celebrating: